-The first thing to take into account is the size of your tank.
-As a rule of thumb, the smaller the tank, the more fish, the more the Jack Dempsey will feel cramped.
+The smaller the tank, the more fish, the more the Jack Dempsey will feel cramped.
 In turn, it’s likely to be more aggressive.
-So, if you’re planning on tank mates, make sure you have a big tank.
+If you’re planning on tank mates, make sure you have a big tank.

-Second, is how many Jack Dempsey Cichlids you are planning to keep.
-When in groups, is the time they work best with other fish.
+Second, is how many Jack Dempsey Cichlids you are planning to keep?
+They work best with other fish in groups.
 If you have a pair for breeding, don’t have tank mates.

-Third, is the qualities of the fish that you choose for tank mates.
-They should be larger than them, and also have a peaceful/non-aggressive temperament.
+Third, is the fish that you choose for tank mates.
+They should be larger, and have a peaceful/non-aggressive temperament.

-When they are juveniles, they get along quite well with other South American Cichlids.
-However, they will more than likely become intolerant of these fish when they age.
-If any problems arise, it’s best to move them into a seperate tank.
+When they are juveniles, they get along well with other South American Cichlids.
+However, they become intolerant of these fish when they age.
+If any problems arise, move them into a seperate tank.

 Other Jack Dempseys Cichlids.
 This one’s a no-brainer.
 These fish are comfortable with their species.

-Goldfish may come as some surprise, but yes, these are a tried and tested companion.
-The relationship works quite well.
-Make sure you choose a bigger goldfish, and also a ‘common’ one, not a ‘fancy’ one.
+Choose a big goldfish, and also a ‘common’ one, not a ‘fancy’ one.
 Common goldfish, for example, a koi, get to 14″, so they’re big fish.

 Kissing Fish.
-This would be one to avoid if you are a beginner, but if you feel you can, Kissing Fish would be an excellent choice.
-These are peaceful fish, and a bonus is they eat nearly the same food that Jack Dempseys do.
+Avoid if you are a beginner, they are an excellent choice.
+These are peaceful fish, and they eat nearly the same food Jack Dempseys do.

 Banded Corydora, also known as bearded catfish, reach around 4″ inches in length.
 This, along with its temperament, and ease of feeding, make it a good choice if you’re a beginner.

-Catfish are a good idea, as they are large, and tend to mind their own business.
+Catfish are a good idea, they are large, and mind their own business.

-Jack Dempseys are tough and hardy fish and are some of the less fussy eaters in the fish world.
-Their diet is omnivorous; they dine upon a multitude of different sources.
+Their diet is omnivorous.
 In the wild, they eat crustaceans, other fish, insects, worms, and plant matter.

 Pellets And Flake Foods.
-These are great, as they have been designed uniquely for fish in mind.
+These are great.
 They don’t seem to mind this kind of food and will accept it happily.
-As always, make sure it’s designed for Cichlids and is high quality.
+Make sure it’s designed for Cichlids and is high quality.

 Live Foods, such as bloodworm, tubifex and brine shrimp should often be offered.
 They should be a staple in the diet of your fish.

 Don’t Forget Plant Material!
-After all, they are omnivores, and the other part of their diet should be filled.
 Finely chopped, foods like blowball leaves, cabbage, and lettuce should be sufficient.

 Other Options To Consider

 Milled Seafood.
 Another excellent choice.
-Prepare it by thawing; your fish are sure to appreciate it.
+Prepare it by thawing.

 Things To Avoid